danielpeter/magma-earth/README.md

 Furthermore, the code structuring relies on ES6 module capabilities.
 Thus, it won't be supported on old browsers.
 My IIFE's are rudimentary, and most coding style is pretty simple.
 The rendering uses two canvas elements to separate the bump map and vector field texturing from the particle animation rendering.
 On top, I added an SVG element to interact with mouse-over events.
-That's just to add a bit of fun, displaying common hotspot locations when you find one :)
+That's just to add a bit of fun, displaying common hotspot locations when you find one :volcano:

 Enough blabla, if you have suggestions and/or want to contribute to this project, please feel free to do so - your contributions are very welcome!